iotaledger/documentation/iot/0.1/platformio/setup-guides/connect-programmer-bluepill.md

 # Connect to an external programmer to the bluepill board (STM32F1)

 **To transfer machine code onto a microcontroller, you need a [programmer](https://www.engineersgarage.com/how-to-guides/microcontroller-programmer-burner), and not all microcontrollers have an integrated one.
-In this guide, you connect an external programmer to an STM32F1-series microcontroller.**
+In this tutorial, you connect an external programmer to an STM32F1-series microcontroller.**

 ## Hardware